cakephp/docs/en/appendices/orm-migration.rst

 Key Differences
 ===============

-The new ORM is a large departure from the existing ``Model`` layer, there are many important differences that are important in understanding how the new ORM operates and how to update your code.
+The new ORM is a large departure from the existing ``Model`` layer.
+There are many important differences that are important in understanding how the new ORM operates and how to update your code.